yoution/micro-frontends-navbar-app/README.md

 - `setAppMenu` - sets sidebar menu for the app by app's `path`
 - `getAuthUserTokens` - returns a promise which resolves to object with user tokens `{ tokenV3, tokenV2 }`
 - `getAuthUserProfile` - returns a promise which resolves to the user profile object
+- `disableSidebarForRoute` - disable (remove) sidebar for some route
+- `enableSidebarForRoute` - enable sidebar for the route, which was previously disabled

 #### How to export